What is the European Accessibility Act? How Does it Affect Businesses?

 What is the European Accessibility Act?

-The European Accessibility Act (EAA) is a progressive step towards inclusivity by the UN Convention on the Rights of Persons with Disabilities.
-The directive is aimed to enhance products and services by synchronizing accessibility rules across Europe.
+The European Accessibility Act (Directive EU 2019/882) is an EU directive that requires Member States to adopt national accessibility laws by June 28, 2022.
+These laws become enforceable beginning June 28, 2025.
+The European Accessibility Act (EAA) is a progressive step towards inclusivity, based on the UN Convention on the Rights of Persons with Disabilities.
+The directive is aimed at enhancing products and services by synchronizing accessibility rules across Europe.
 The main goal of this initiative was to improve the trade of accessible products and services in Europe and to make the market more accessible and friendly to people with disabilities.
 Originally proposed in 2011, the EAA was enacted in 2019 and covers the elderly and people with disabilities.

 How Does the EAA Affect Businesses?